TonyVM/qa-assistant/GHERKIN_GUIDE.md

-# Gherkin User Stories Examples
+# Gherkin User Stories Guide

 ## What is Gherkin?